 - Just mix it all together 🙂

-Our kids can't seem to eat the ends of our bread (we get an organic fermented multi-grain loaf from a local baker), so I save them in the freezer until I have a lot, then make croutons!
+Our kids can't seem to eat the ends of our bread (we get an organic fermented multi-grain loaf from a local baker or lately I make my SIMPLE sourdough bread), so I save them in the freezer until I have a lot, then make croutons!
 Here's how I do it…

 More homemade salad dressing recipes: